-Adult stem cells take root in livers and repair damageMay 11th, 2011 in Medical research /
+Adult stem cells take root in livers and repair damageMay 11, 2011 in Medicine & Health / Medical research

 Johns Hopkins researchers have demonstrated that human liver cells derived from adult cells coaxed into an embryonic state can engraft and begin regenerating liver tissue in mice with chronic liver damage.